Eviction by sheriff officers

-You may be able to stop or delay your eviction by the sheriff officers if you were not in court and no one else was there on your behalf when the sheriff agreed to your eviction.
+You may be able to stop or delay your eviction by the sheriff officers if you did not appear at the court or tribunal and no one else was there on your behalf when the eviction order was granted.
 You will need to act immediately and it would be best if you could get advice beforehand.
-Find out more about challenging the court's decision here.
+Find out more about challenging the court or tribunal decision here.

 What happens when the sheriff officers arrive?